jfx2006/thunderbird-ci-docs/documentation/drivers/mergedayautomation/index.md

 ### Update .gecko_rev.yml

 The automation will pin to mozilla-beta@default.
 This will build.
-A specific revision needs to be pinned manuall before releasing beta 1.
+A specific revision needs to be pinned manually before releasing beta 1.

-### Manual step: bump suite version
+### Suite version

 The automation will change 2.XXa1 to 2.XXb1.